Lang: enLang: el

 Programme announcement – Admissions

-Next MA in the Classical Archaeology and the Ancient History of Macedonia class starts in October 2023.
-Interested parties are invited to submit their application by 30 September 2023 or until places are filled, by following instructions at the applications page.
+The next intake in the MA in the Classical Archaeology and the Ancient History of Macedonia starts in February 2025.
+Interested parties are invited to submit their application by 20 January 2025 (Greek applicants and non-Greek applicants), or until places are filled, by following instructions at the applications page.

 Programme announcement: ENG | GR